 About the Instructor

-For undergraduates this course satisfies a 200- or 300-level Visual Studies Elective, a Cultural History requirement, or a Diversity Studies Studio.
+For undergraduates, this course satisfies a 200- or 300-level Visual Studies Elective, a Graphic Design Media History 2, a Social Science requirement, or a Diversity Studies Studio.

-For graduates this course satisfies a gradwide elective.
+For graduate students, this course satisfies a gradwide elective.

 Included in program fee:

-3 units, housing, guest artists, field trips, entrance fees, and travel/health insurance
+3 credits, housing, guest artists, field trips, entrance fees, and travel/health insurance